The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Symplectic Symmetry on Intersection Cohomology

 More generally, suppose that the singular locus of $X$ is smooth.
-The problem is local and independent of the resolution of singularities chosen; we can assume then that $\pi$ is the resolution of singularities corresponding to a product decomposition given in (\ref{product decomp resolution}).
-In particular, the sheaves $\pi_*\Omega_{\tilde X}^p(\log E)(-E)$ are reflexive if and only if the sheaves $(\widehat{\pi}_x)_*\Omega_{\tilde{Y_x}}^p(\log E_x)(-E_x)$ are reflexive for a transversal slice $Y_x$.
+The problem is local and independent of the chosen resolution of singularities; we can then assume that $\pi$ is the resolution of singularities corresponding to a product decomposition given in Proposition~\ref{symstrat}.
+In particular, the sheaves $\pi_*\Omega_{\widetilde{X}}^p(\log E)(-E)$ are reflexive if and only if the sheaves $(\widehat{\pi}_x)_*\Omega_{\tilde{Y_x}}^p(\log E_x)(-E_x)$ are reflexive for a transversal slice $Y_x$.
 By assumption, $Y_x$ has at worst isolated singularities, and so the claim follows from the previous argument. \end{proof}